netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 These categories can be combined, for example LAT and FT may often be combined and EVA can be can be useful in combination with any other category.

+# Issues -- WIP

+## Path Selection

+QUIC(-MP) implementation:
+Users SHOULD be able to inject or implement algorithms for congestion control, RTT estimation, scheduling, and general path selection (base don user input or policies).
+These algorithms SHOULD have access to the path ID when receiving or sending data and SHOULD be able to initiate path creation and paths migration.

+**TODO explain?**
+- Path migration initiation: When a better path is available, we need to be able to use it.
+This needs to involve a path migration or path creation event ..?
+  **TODO** We want to change the path ID, but path migration does not do that (or does it, -> check).
+And Path creation will interrupt streams, which is also not desirable.
+  We should keep these things out of the QUIC layer...

+## Path Change Detection

+## Path validaton

 # API Coinsiderations {#apicon}